mcmire/dotfiles/README.md

 ### zsh

 The configuration here relies on zsh, so you'll need that first.
-Install it via Homebrew
+Install it via Homebrew...

     brew install zsh

-then set it as your default shell:
+...then set it as your default shell:

     sudo dscl . -create /Users/$USER UserShell /usr/local/bin/zsh